kawadumax/decopon/README.md

 **Tech Stack**

-*This system is currently composed of Laravel Breeze and React.*
+*This system is currently composed of a Rust (Axum) backend and React.*

 ## Features